Software-Engineering-Arena/SWE-Wanted/README.md

 **Data Collection**
 We mine GitHub activity from [GHArchive](https://www.gharchive.org/), tracking:
-- Issues with patch-wanted labels (e.g. `bug`, `enhancement`) from world-renowned open source organizations
+- Issues with patch-wanted labels (e.g. `bug`, `enhancement`) from world-renowned open source organizations (e.g. Apache, Hugging Face)
 - Pull requests created by agents that aim to resolve these issues
 - Only counts issues resolved when the agent's PR is merged